 Similarly, a man who has been acting as a child’s parent despite the lack of a biological relationship could be entitled to parenting time and participate in decision-making regarding the child.
 A committed Toronto lawyer who represents men in paternity cases could help a man establish their right to continue to be a part of a child’s life.

-Whether you are trying to establish that a particular man is responsible for a child, or you wish to assert your rights as a parent, a Toronto paternity lawyer could offer skillful guidance.
+Whether you are trying to establish that a particular man is responsible for a child, or you wish to assert your rights as a parent, one of our Toronto paternity lawyers could offer skillful guidance.
 Paternity issues are often emotionally intense, but you can rely on a local legal professional like Paul Riley to be there for you 24/7.

 Do not try to handle these issues without competent representation.
 Schedule a consultation today.